Back we are on a great day in the United States of America.

 Exactly.

-And you know you're in big trouble now.
+And, you know, you're in big trouble now.

-I don't I don't know what can be done, but at least I thought I should call you back and remind you that it was Jenny that you really liked, not Jessica.
+I don't know what can be done, but at least I thought I should call you back and remind you that it was Jenny that you really liked, not Jessica.

-You know, you're you're yeah, so I I can't explain.
+You know, I can't explain.

-It was uh it was it was a slip of the tongue.
+It was a slip of the tongue.

-It was and uh I I have uh d I'm terribly sorry for it because what I told you yesterday is true.
+I'm terribly sorry for it because what I told you yesterday is true.

-I do I d I do love the name Jenny.
+I do love the name Jenny.

 What's this about a lecture?

-Oh, you said Brooke.
+Oh, you said broadcasting.

 Well, I can understand that.